immatin21/Backend-Intern-Assesment/README.md

 - Project follows clean folder structure and modular design
 - Suitable for production deployment and further scaling

+### Admin Access for Testing

+The application supports role-based access control using the `role` field stored in the database.
+Admin privileges are enforced at the API level.

+An admin user is pre-seeded for testing admin-specific features.

 ## Author

 - Matin Mondal